 Pro-Lite Sports has been making pickleball paddles for over 3 decades, it’s one of the oldest and most well-known companies in the industry.
-It's original owner, Arlen Paranto is known for inventing the first composite pickleball paddle ever made.
-The company has been making pickleball paddles since 1984.
-Pro-Lite is one of the leading companies in the industry and continues to revolutionize the industry by introducing new paddle technology and innovation.
+The company’s original owner, Arlen Paranto is known for inventing the first composite pickleball paddle ever made and is a member of the Pickleball Hall of Fame.

 The Titan Pro Black Diamond by ProLite is one of the top high-end paddles on the market, seen in the hands of gold medal winners like Brian Ashworth.
 The Tian was the first paddle in ProLite’s Professional Black Diamond Series.

 This is definitely an advanced paddle, worthy of professional play at national championships– or if you can afford the sticker price, any intermediate to advanced players will surely appreciate the quality of this paddle.

 According to the company, the core material inside the Titan Pro makes it the strongest Polymer currently on the market.
 The 100% carbon fiber paddle face gives it great shock absorption while still enough texture to help you put extra spin on the ball.

 The Titan Pro ranges from 7.5 – 8.3 ounces with an average paddle coming in right at 8 oz, giving it a good boost of power.
 The medium 4 1/4″ grip and 5″ handle are finished with Pro-Lites own comfortable “No Sweat” Diamond Grip, one of the most highly regarded pickleball grips on the market.

 This paddle is made of the same carbon fiber material used to manufacture NASCAR racing car bodies.
 The low profile edge guard protects the paddle edge while maintaining a very minimal impact on the paddle face and reducing chances if mis-hits or unintended redirection of the ball.